 We know some parents have concerns about academic loss and we want to assure you that our teachers are professionals and they will meet students where they are in their learning.

 Teachers will be assessing, instructing and challenging academic growth, as appropriate for each student, and will provide additional academic support, if needed.

 We’ve reviewed our overall attendance policies for staff and students, and have eliminated any attendance recognitions that could encourage attending school when not feeling well.

-No consequences will be assigned if students are absent due to illness or mandatory quarantine.
+No consequences will be assigned if students are absent due to illness.

 Levels of absenteeism among student and staff populations will be monitored daily.

 Parents should continue to follow their school attendance reporting procedures if their child will be absent.